vorpalnet/blade/README.md

 # Deployment Model

 BLADE deploys across the OCCAS domain by scope.
-Each tier ships both as loose WARs and as a per-tier EAR (`blade-admin/services/test/proto.ear`); deploy whichever fits:
+The three shippable tiers each produce a whole-tier EAR at the dist root (`blade-admin.ear`, `blade-services.ear`, `blade-test.ear`) plus the same apps loose in per-tier folders — deploy whichever fits:

 ```
 OCCAS Domain